daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

 ## AES in Practice

+!!! hint inline end

+    The key sizes 192 and 256 do not change the block size.
+The block size is always 128 Bits, even when larger keys are being used.

 AES comes in multiple forms: AES 128, AES 192, AES 256.
 The number specifies the size of the private key that is being used.
 The higher the number, the higher the security (but also the slower the encryption and decryption speed).
 Even the smallest 128 Bit (16 Bytes) key size is still considered secure, so it is considered safe to use.
 When your system and environment allows it, you can feel free to use 192 Bit (24 Bytes) or 256 Bit (32 Bytes) to even enhance the security.

 ## How to use passwords to encrypt/decrypt with AES